 Hygiene Training.
 Access to water can cut disease rates by about 20%.
 When combined with adequate sanitation facilities and basic hygiene education, however, that number can more than double.
 Hygiene is about avoiding disease by changing behavior – including body cleanliness, hand washing, and food cleaning / storage.

-Human Rights Awareness.
+Human Rights Work.
 Communities are empowered to claim and protect their rights in the future.
 Our activities help create basic mechanisms for rule of law (like water councils) and build awareness around location-specific human rights-based entitlements.